 Ref.
 Section 27.80

-Because you have rockfish or lingcod on board your boat and rockfish and lingcod cannot be taken or possessed in water deeper than the groundfish management area (GMA) depth limit, you are restricted to fishing for salmon in water shallower than the GMA depth limit for your area.
-The same thing applies if you are fishing for salmon and don't have rockfish or lingcod on the boat, but then you catch a rockfish or lingcod.
-If you are fishing in water deeper than the GMA depth limit for your area, you cannot keep the rockfish or lingcod because they cannot be taken in water deeper than the GMA depth limit.
-If you are fishing for salmon in water shallower than the GMA depth limit, but you catch a rockfish or lingcod and keep it, you now are restricted to fishing for salmon in water shallower than the GMA depth limit because rockfish and lingcod cannot be possessed while fishing in water deeper than 20 fathoms.
-View summaries of groundfish management area regulations.
+If you are fishing for salmon and don't have rockfish or lingcod on the boat, but then you catch a rockfish or lingcod, the GMA depth limit for that time period also applies.
+If you are fishing in water shoreward of the GMA depth limit for your area, you cannot keep the rockfish, or lingcod because they cannot be taken in water shoreward of the GMA depth limit.
+If you are fishing for salmon in water seaward of the GMA depth limit during an offshore fishery, but you catch a shelf or slope rockfish or lingcod and keep it, you now are restricted to fishing for salmon in water seaward of the GMA depth limit because shelf and slope rockfish and lingcod cannot be possessed while fishing in water shoreward of the GMA depth limit; nearshore rockfish, cabezon and greenlings cannot be taken or possessed at any time during an offshore fishery.

 No more than one daily bag limit of each kind of fish, amphibian, reptile, mollusk or crustacean may be taken or possessed by any one person unless otherwise authorized (see Section 27.15 and Section 27.80(e)); regardless of whether they are fresh, frozen, canned, smoked, or otherwise preserved.
 This includes in your home.